sharkdp/numbat/book/src/comparison.md

   If you don't need the full power of a programming language, Qalculate is probably more feature-complete than Numbat.
 - [Frink](https://frinklang.org/) is a special-purpose programming language with a focus on scientific calculations and units of measurement.
 The language is probably more powerful than Numbat, but lacks a static type system.
-It's also a imperative/OOP language, while Numbat is a functional/declarative language.
+It's also an imperative/OOP language, while Numbat is a functional/declarative language.
 Frink is not open-source.
 - [GNU Units](https://www.gnu.org/software/units/) is probably the most comprehensive tool in terms of pre-defined units.
   Numbat makes it very easy to define [custom units](./advanced/unit-definitions.md).
 If you think that a unit should be part of the standard library, please [let us know](https://github.com/sharkdp/numbat/issues).